-Following submission of the technical project report, the EPAO will inform and confirm with the candidate the date for the formal presentation with questioning.
-Assessors will be given a maximum of 3 working weeks from the date of submission to review the technical project report.
+Following submission of the technical project report, the EPAO will inform and confirm with the apprentice the date for the formal presentation with questioning.
+Independent assessors will be given a maximum of 3 working weeks from the date of submission to review the technical project report.
 The formal presentation with questioning will be carried out within 6 working weeks from the date the technical project report is submitted to the EPAO.

-Method 1 Component 2: Presentation and questioning
+Method 1 Component 2: Presentation with questioning